 We talk about all these things but rarely talk about onboarding at length, and it’s a darn shame because onboarding is the thing that actually fits in all the above categories.
 It completes the candidate experience and starts off employee engagement the right way.
-It is the thing that comes after hiring and hopefully WAY before firing.
-An intrinsic part of talent acquisition and talent management.
+It’s the thing that comes after hiring and hopefully way before firing.
+It’s also an intrinsic part of talent acquisition and talent management.
 Get the picture?
-It’s important!
+Onboarding best practices are important!

 So how can you make your onboarding experience memorable, exciting and even favorable?
-Let’s take a page from the playbooks of companies who have gotten onboarding right:
+Let’s take a few excerpts from the playbooks of companies who’ve gotten employee onboarding best practices right:

 Onboarding is more than paperwork and goal setting, but you’d never know it looking at most onboarding software solutions.
 That’s because the solution is there to take care of the admin work: the filling out of forms, paperwork and the things that when not done, will get you a bad rap from the compliance department.
 When you have a system to take care of these things for you, it allows you to focus on the onboarding work that matters.
 So step one, find a system to take care of the onboarding basics.

-Companies who get onboarding right start at the offer acceptance.
+2. They start the onboarding process at the offer acceptance.